Cause of Prostate Cancer

 • Family history- Men with a family history of prostate cancer are more likely to develop the disease.
 If a male has a close relative with a history of prostate cancer, they face a higher risk of developing cancerous cells in their prostate gland.
 A man is more likely to get prostate cancer if his father, brother, or son had it.
 The risk rises with the number of relatives diagnosed with the disease.

 • Age- Several studies show the risk of getting prostate cancer goes up with increased age in men.
 The condition rarely develops in adults younger than 40 years.
 Damage to the DNA of a prostate cell is more likely to happen in men over the age of 55 years.
-Abnormal prostate cells begin to grow uncontrollably and ultimately forms tumours.
+Abnormal prostate cells begin to grow uncontrollably and ultimately form tumors.
 Age is one of the common risk factors for the development of prostate cancer.
-Whereas smoking and being overweight are closely associated with deaths from the increased number of abnormal prostate cells.
+In contrast, smoking and being overweight are closely associated with deaths from the increased number of abnormal prostate cells.

 • Smoking- According to research studies, the risk of prostate cancer may double for heavy smokers.
-There is a connection between smoking and high-risk risk of death from prostate cancer.
-However, one may reduce the risk of fatalities quitting as soon as possible.
+There is a connection between smoking and a high risk of death from prostate cancer.
+However, one may reduce the risk of fatalities by quitting as soon as possible.

 • Chemical exposure- There is evidence that exposure to harmful chemicals may increase the risk of the disease.
 Several studies suggested a link between environmental toxins and the risk of prostate cancer.

 Most men diagnosed with prostate cancer can expect a good outcome.
-The earlier your cancer is diagnosed, the better will be your surviving chances. you can order prostate cancer medication Finasteride 5mg online from premiumrxdrugs.com at affordable price.
+The earlier your cancer is diagnosed, the better you will survive. you can order prostate cancer medication Finasteride 5mg online from premiumrxdrugs at an affordable price.

 The following two tabs change content below.